Alessandro1103/obsidian/Vault1/Zettelkasten/Local Search.md

 The **Simulated Annealing**:
 escape local maxima by allowing some "bad" moves but gradually decrease their size and frequency

+Idea $\rightarrow$ keep k states in memory instead of 1.
+At each step, all successors of k states are generated, if any is a goal, stop.

 ---
 # References